influxdata/docs-v2/content/influxdb/cloud-iox/visualize-data/grafana.md

 seotitle: Use Grafana to query and visualize data stored in InfluxDB Cloud (IOx)
 list_title: Use Grafana
 description: >
-  Install and run [Grafana](https://grafana.com/) to query and visualize data stored in an InfluxDB bucket powered by InfluxDB IOx.
+  Use [Grafana](https://grafana.com/) to query and visualize data stored in an InfluxDB bucket powered by InfluxDB IOx.
 weight: 101
 menu: